MicrosoftDocs/azure-dev-docs/articles/terraform/hub-spoke-on-prem.md

 ---
-title: Tutorial - Create on-premises virtual network in Azure using Terraform
+title: Create on-premises virtual network in Azure using Terraform
 description: Learn how to implement an on-premises virtual network (VNet) in Azure that houses local resources. ms.topic: tutorial ms.date: 07/31/2021 ms.custom: devx-track-terraform
 ---

-# Tutorial: Create on-premises virtual network in Azure using Terraform
+# Create on-premises virtual network in Azure using Terraform

 This tutorial shows how to implement an on-premises network in Azure.
 You can replace the sample network with a private virtual network.
 To do so, modify the subnet IP addresses to suit your environment.